This post may contain affiliate affiliate links for your convenience, see my full disclosurefor more info.

 Keep in mind there is no set amount of time it takes to prepare for a long hike, it might take some people years to be financially, physically, and mentally prepared and it might take others several months.

-Ready for more?
-Check out these articles to help you prepare for your long distance hike:
+Ready for more tips on hiking the Appalachian Trail?
+Check out these articles to help you prepare:

 - Skills You Need To Hike The Appalachian Trail